OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 This is where we create the Lambda itself.

 The sample Lambda applications have already been uploaded to S3.
-If you are copying this template, the `S3Bucket` and `S3Key` will have to be changed to refelct where you uploaded your Lambda code.
+If you are copying this template, the `S3Bucket` and `S3Key` will have to be changed to reflect where you uploaded your Lambda code.

 This Lambda will execute using the IAM role created above: